wheremyfoodat/felix86/README.md

 - Supports a variety of optional extensions, such as XThead custom extensions

 ## Compatibility
-felix86 is in the very early stages of development and does not support AArch64.
+felix86 is in the very early stages of development.

-A compatibility list can be found here: https://github.com/felix86-emu/compatibility-list/issues
+A compatibility list can be found here: https://felix86.com/compat

-If you need a more mature x86-64 userspace emulator, consider using one of these:

-- [FEX](https://github.com/FEX-Emu/FEX) for x86 & x86-64 on AArch64
-- [box64](https://github.com/ptitSeb/box64) for x86 & x86-64 on AArch64 and RISC-V
-- [qemu-user](https://www.qemu.org/docs/master/user/main.html) for a wide range of architectures

 ## Dependencies
 felix86 relies on several great projects: